WenChentao/3DeeCellTracker/README.md

 ## How it works
 We designed this pipeline for segmenting and tracking cells in 3D + T images in deforming organs.
 The methods have been explained in [Wen et al. bioRxiv 2018]( https://doi.org/10.1101/385567) and in [Wen et al. eLife, 2021](https://elifesciences.org/articles/59187).
-The data for demonstration and the previous demo codes can be found in the [SSBD database](http://ssbd.qbic.riken.jp/set/20190602/)

 **Overall procedures of our method** ([Wen et al. eLife, 2021–Figure 1](https://elifesciences.org/articles/59187/figures#content))